 What happens if a dog eats a lemon?

-If dogs eat the fruit, they may sinply react to the sour taste and spit it out.
-If they digest the skin, leaves, or stem of the citrus fruit, it may lead to digestive issues like diarrhea or vomiting.
+If a dog gets into lemons or lemon-based products, they may simply react to the sour taste of lemon and spit it out.
+If they digest the skin, leaves, or stem of the citrus fruit, however, it may lead to issues with your dog’s digestive system—like diarrhea or vomiting.

 Can I give my dog a piece of lemon?